phcmaidstone/phcmaidstone.github.io/_pages/about.md

 ## About Potter's House Church Maidstone

+The Potter’s House Church Maidstone is a Bible-based, Spirit-filled, Non-denominational church passionate about spreading the Gospel of Jesus Christ.
+We are a dynamic and diverse community of people who want to live our lives in the way that Jesus did and that is by: Loving God, Loving People and Serving Others.

 Find out more about us, our beliefs and how we can help you grow closer to Christ.

 {% include feature_row %}